How to Debug SMTP with TLS(SSL) and AUTH

 The first thing to test is a TLS (aka SSL) connection.
 The stunnel program has special code for this, the command “stunnel -n smtp -c -r mail.example.com:25” will connect to the server via SMTP and negotiate SSL.

-Once that is done and you will receive a 220 message acknowledging the connection (which is the same as if you had just connected without TLS).
+Once one of these is done and you will receive a 220 message acknowledging the connection (which is the same as if you had just connected without TLS).
 If you want to test the TLS certificate then use the “-v” option to stunnel.
 Note that if the certificate is not verified successfully then stunnel will exit and log via syslog the reason why.
 While stunnel seems more convenient for actually using a protocol, the openssl utility is a much better program for actually testing out the SSL functionality.
 The command “openssl s_client -CApath /etc/ssl/certs/ -starttls smtp -connect mail.example.com:25” will dump a lot of diagnostic information about the SSL protocol.
 Note that the location of the SSL certificates varies by distribution, /etc/ssl/certs is the location used on Debian.

 Then enter the command “ehlo hostname.example.com” (the hostname is generally not checked for the case of mail relaying so any text that vaguely resembles a real host DNS name will do).